kevinrb/CourseProject_Coursera_GCData/README.md

-UCI HAR Dataset/| File where is the raw data and its own Codebook CodeBook.md|Codebook where is detailed the features inside tidydata.csv and tidydatameans.csv run_analysis.R|R Script where is processed the raw data to obtained the tidy data following the Instruction List. tidydata.csv|Obtained tidy Dataset tidydatameans.csv|Second tidy Dataset obtained from tidydata.csv by grouping subjects and activities
+UCI HAR Dataset/| File where is the raw data and its own Codebook CodeBook.md|Codebook where is detailed the features inside tidydata.csv and tidydatameans.csv run_analysis.R|R Script where is processed the raw data to obtained the tidy data following the Instruction List. tidydata.txt|Obtained tidy Dataset tidydatameans.txt|Second tidy Dataset obtained from tidydata.csv by grouping subjects and activities

 ## Instruction List